SQL Server on Virtual Machines

-Up to three years of free extended support for SQL Server 2008 R2 (only on Azure)
+Up to three years of free extended support for SQL Server 2008 and 2008 R2 (only on Azure)

 Best TCO with Azure Hybrid Benefit

 Save up to five times as compared with Amazon Web Services when migrating SQL Server databases with Azure Hybrid Benefit, and get free extended support for SQL Server 2008 R2 images in Azure IaaS1.
 Activate Azure Hybrid Benefit when you provision SQL Server on Azure Virtual Machines images from the Azure Marketplace.

 High-performance VMs for SQL Server on Linux and Windows

 Built-in security and manageability

 Ease maintenance with automatic security patching and restore your database to a specific point in time with Azure Backup.
 Help protect your data at rest and in motion with the database found to have the fewest vulnerabilities over a seven-year study, in the cloud with the most global, national and industry certifications3.

 Advanced security on the most compliant cloud

 - Microsoft invests over USD 1 billion annually on cyber security research and development.

 - We employ more than 3,500 security experts who are completely focused on securing your data and privacy.

 - Azure has more certifications than any other cloud provider.
 View the comprehensive list.